-A motorcycle sprocket is a toothed wheel that engages the drive chain (or belt) to transfer engine power to the rear wheel.
-Most chain‑driven motorcycles use two sprockets:
+A motorcycle sprocket is a toothed wheel that connects with the drive chain or belt to send engine power to the rear wheel.
+Most chain-driven motorcycles have two sprockets:

-Mounted on the transmission’s output (countershaft).
-As the engine turns the countershaft, it spins the front sprocket, which in turn pulls the chain.
+The front sprocket is attached to the transmission’s output shaft.
+When the engine turns this shaft, it spins the front sprocket, which then moves the chain.

-Your motorcycle’s final‑drive gear ratio is the relationship between how many times the engine turns versus one turn of the rear wheel, set by the sprockets:
+Your motorcycle’s final-drive gear ratio shows how many times the engine turns for each rear-wheel revolution.
+This is set by the sprockets:

 Gear Ratio = Front Sprocket Teeth / Rear Sprocket Teeth